psycopg/psycopg/docs/basic/usage.rst

 --------------------------------

 The above :ref:`pattern of use <usage>` only shows the default behaviour of the adapter.
-Psycopg can be customised in several way, to allow the smoothest integration between your Python program and your PostgreSQL database:
+Psycopg can be customised in several ways, to allow the smoothest integration between your Python program and your PostgreSQL database:

 - If your program is concurrent and based on `asyncio` instead of on